hugo53/iLL/README.md

 - [News/YC](https://github.com/bennyguitar/News-YC---iPhone).
 The iPhone version of News/YC, a Hacker News reader and interactive iOS application.
 - [Hacker-News-for-iOS](https://github.com/mmackh/Hacker-News-for-iOS).
 Hacker News client for iPad and iPhone.
 - [Mobile-Canberra](https://github.com/actgov/Mobile-Canberra).
 A powerful platform for showing points of interest and services on a map for both Android and iOS.
+- [Doppio](https://github.com/chroman/Doppio).
+An open source iOS app to find the nearest Starbucks store using NSURLSession, AFNetworking 2.0, Mantle and Starbucks private API.
+The app demonstrates how to use MapKit, Core Location, AFNetworking 2.0 and Mantle frameworks.
 <!---
 []()
 -->